 We cut to the chase right away.
 Just like the Coronavirus wastes no time when it comes to infecting human beings, our interviewer also sought the answer to the question that matters.
-How should the common man avoid the Coronavirus?
+How should the common man prevent the Covid-19?

 Unsurprisingly, the Coronavirus doled out the old-fashioned advice “Good hygiene.”